- Academic Affairs

-To us the safety pin symbolizing something very simple that can resonate with everyone.
-If you need me, I am here for you.
+To us, the safety pin symbolizes something very simple that can resonate with everyone: If you need me, I am here for you.
 I will stand in solidarity with you.

 What does the safety pin mean to you?

-The Diversity & Inclusion Initiatives provide a unique setting for broad social, cultural, recreational, and educational programming for the UMB university and its surroundings.
-These cultural-based programs serve as a medium for the interaction and the exploration of vital issues concerning the campus community and society as a whole.
+The Diversity & Inclusion Initiatives provide a unique setting for broad social, cultural, recreational, and educational programming for the UMB community and its surroundings.
+These cultural-based programs serve as a medium for the interaction and exploration of vital issues concerning the campus community and society as a whole.